matthias-stemmler/annimate/docs/dev/ANNIS.md

 When exporting an edge annotation, Annimate reads it from an edge directly between the two selected match nodes.
 Unlike the node annotation case (see [Annotation Lookup via Coverage](#annotation-lookup-via-coverage)), there is no fallback through `Coverage`: only edges between the match nodes themselves are considered, not edges between tokens they cover or spans that overlap them.

+This means that if the query connects the source and target match nodes only through a transitive operator (e.g. `>*`, `->*`, `>1,3`), there is typically no direct edge between them in the graph, and the exported cell will be empty.

 If multiple components match the requested edge type (i.e. share the same `(ctype, name)` but differ in namespace/layer), the annotation value is taken from the first component that has a value for the requested annotation key, ordered alphabetically by namespace/layer with the empty namespace first.

 ### Query Validation